WinVector/wrapr/extras/bquote.md

 a few of the references and picking a system that works well for your tasks.

-For fine control of the arguments of a single function call we recommend `base::do.call()`.
+For fine control of the arguments of a single function call I recommend `base::do.call()`.

 `gtools::defmacro()` is a great tool for building macros, especially